andrewg23/agilent-n5766a-interface/README.md

     * `pip install selenium`

 ## Using the Interface
-* Simply run `python psCommand.py` to get the status of the power supply.
+* Simply run `python psCommand.py` to get the status of the power supply
 * Add on any of the optional flags to change the state:
     1) Set Power status
         * `-p` or `--power`